voytas75/PSAOAI/README.md

 The PSAOAI (PowerShell Azure OpenAI) module offers a comprehensive set of features designed to interact seamlessly with Azure OpenAI Services.
 Below is an improved and detailed list of the module's features:

-- **Chat Completion**: Generate conversational responses using the Azure OpenAI API, enabling interactive and dynamic chat experiences, including support for `o1` models.
+- **Chat Completion**: Generate conversational responses using the Azure OpenAI API, enabling interactive and dynamic chat experiences, including support for `o1` and `o3` models.
 - **Text Embedding**: Create high-dimensional vector representations of text for various NLP tasks such as similarity analysis and clustering.
 - **Image Generation (DALL-E 3)**: Generate high-quality images from textual descriptions using the DALL-E 3 model, allowing for creative and illustrative outputs.
 - **Secure API Key Management**: Safeguard your API keys with secure storage and retrieval mechanisms, ensuring the protection of sensitive information.